Ditectrev/Microsoft-SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals-Practice-Tests-Exams-QA/README.md

 ### What can you use to provide a user with a two-hour window to complete an administrative task in Azure?

-- [x] Azure Active Directory (Azure AD) Privileged Identity Management (PIM).
+- [x] Microsoft Entra ID Privileged Identity Management (PIM).
 - [ ] Azure Multi-Factor Authentication (MFA).
-- [ ] Azure Active Directory (Azure AD) Identity Protection.
+- [ ] Microsoft Entra ID Identity Protection.
 - [ ] conditional access policies.

 **[⬆ Back to Top](#table-of-contents)**

-### Applying system updates increases an organization's secure score in Azure Security Center.
+### Applying system updates increases an organization's secure score in Microsoft Defender for Cloud.

 - [x] Yes.
 - [ ] No.

 **[⬆ Back to Top](#table-of-contents)**

-### The secure score in Azure Security Center can evaluate resources across multiple Azure subscriptions.
+### The secure score in Microsoft Defender for Cloud can evaluate resources across multiple Azure subscriptions.

 - [x] Yes.
 - [ ] No.

 **[⬆ Back to Top](#table-of-contents)**

-### Enabling multi-factor authentication (MFA) increases an organization's secure score in Azure Security Center.
+### Enabling multi-factor authentication (MFA) increases an organization's secure score in Microsoft Defender for Cloud.

 - [x] Yes.
 - [ ] No.